kristianmandrup/schema-to-yup/Readme.md

       propertyOrder: 3
     }
   },
-  required: ["name"]
+  required: ["name","email"]
 };

 const config = {
   // for error messages...
-  messages: {
+  errMessages: {
     age: {
-      required: "a person must have an age"
+      required: "A person must have an age"
-      // ...
+    },
+    email: {
+      required: "You must enter an email address",
+      matches: "Not a valid email address"
     }
   }
 };